 Content marketing is so powerful because it provides you with almost limitless ways to connect with your buyers, build your brand awareness, forge customer relationships – and increase revenue.

 Not sure where to start improving?
 Here are the top seven reasons why your content marketing strategy needs a reboot.
 And the solutions that will help you experience the success you (and C-suite) are after.
-(Or contact me for a free assessment of your approach.)

 1. You’re Not Documenting Your Strategy